The Best Investment Apps for Small-Dollar Investing

 Stash Investment App

-How stash works is you simply set it up to take a regular withdrawal from your bank – as little as $5 a month is OK – regularly.
 You can choose to have money withdrawn every week, every two weeks or every month.
-When it takes this cash, you can either set it to automatically invest in select areas or you can manually invest it.
+When it takes this cash, you can set it to automatically invest in select areas, or you can manually invest it.

 From there, you just watch your account grow and collect the compound interest.